|This Article Features Photo Zoom|

 With every press of the shutter, I listen to a little voice inside my head that tells me to let every situation evolve.
 The voice speaks to me and gives different ideas to apply.
 It reminds me to shoot horizontals and verticals, to try different focal lengths, to walk around the subject, to augment the light, etc. Whether the subject be a macro, a grand scenic, a wild animal, a person, a building, etc., the main message is simple: "Let it evolve."

 Photographically speaking, what does it mean to "Let it evolve?"
 When things evolve, they get better with time.
 Spend more time with your subject to watch how the light evolves.
 Will it look better or worse based on the time of day as the angle of the sun changes?
 Spend more time walking around your subject to see if you can find a better angle.
 Move to the left or right to allow the light to emphasize a different aspect.
 Spend more time to work your subject from a different level.
 Get down low or shoot from a high angle to create a unique viewpoint.
 Spend more time experimenting with different focal length lenses.
 If the focal length you're using is on the long side, try a wide-angle shot to include the environment.

-Study the LCD and ask yourself what you can do to improve the picture.
-Perhaps a touch of flash to open up the shadows would help.
-Perhaps the addition of a warm toned reflector would be beneficial.
-Maybe zooming the lens will add a creative twist.
-So the next time you choose to “Click and Run,” refrain from leaving your subject too early.
-Review the image on the LCD and ask yourself how you can apply the above tips to wind up with a winner.
+Study the LCD, and ask yourself what you can do to improve the picture; perhaps a touch of flash to open up the shadows; perhaps the addition of a warm toned reflector would be beneficial; maybe zoom the lens to add a creative twist.
+The next time you choose to "click and run," refrain from leaving your subject too early.
+Review the image on the LCD and ask yourself how you can apply the above tips to wind up with a winner—let it evolve!